Automattic/mcp-wordpress-remote/README.md

 ## WordPress MCP plugin

-You have to install the [wordpress-mcp](https://github.com/Automattic/wordpress-mcp) plugin on your WordPress website.
+You have to install the [wordpress-mcp](https://github.com/Automattic/wordpress-mcp) plugin on your WordPress website, and enable MCP Functionality on Settings > MCP Settings.

 ## Why